sergiogibe/FWI_Python/README.md

 To run this code properly you need to open and run one of the two examples: ```example1``` or ```example2```.

 Then, you can use the modules to make your own FWI implementation.
+You also need to remember to compile the solvers as it is described bellow.

 ## General guidelines: